CHASE-ONLY SEASON WITH DOGS

 - Hunters may not take female bears with cubs, or any bear weighing less than 75 pounds.

-- Hunters may not use bait during any bear season.
+- Hunters may not use bait or other substances capable of luring black bears.

 - Dogs may not be used to hunt bears during the archery/crossbow, modern gun or muzzleloader seasons, but leashed tracking dogs may be used to recover wounded bears.